Easy Korean Gochujang Chicken

 Ingredients:

 • Gochujang.
-Korean fermented chili paste.
-Look for it at Asian grocery stores.
+Korean chili paste.
+Gochujang is a traditional Korean ingredient and an essential pantry item in Korean cuisine.
+A fermented food item, it’s deeply flavorful, rich, thick, and pasty.
+The taste is spicy-sweet with a deep umami-richness that’s unbelievably delicious and addictive.
+Look for it at Korean grocery stores.
 Or the international aisle of big box stores.
-Gochujang is a basic pantry item in Korean cuisine.
-As a fermented food item, it’s deeply flavorful, rich, thick, and pasty.
-The taste is spicy-sweet with a deep umami-richness that’s unbelievably delicious and addictive.

 • Soy Sauce.
 Rich umami flavor + depth.